Use to find which books, journal titles, DVDs and other materials are available in the TU library collections.

 Many books, articles, and dissertations about indigenous peoples are available full-text in the eHRAF database.
 To locate a publication within eHRAF, use the eHRAF Source Bibliography search within the database.
 See the ARTICLES / DATABASES section below for more information about the eHRAF database.

 The Federal Research Division of the Library of Congress under the Country Studies/Area Handbook Program sponsored by the U.S. Department of the Army, publishes the Country Studies Series; which presents a description and analysis of the historical setting and the social, economic, political, and national security systems and institutions of countries throughout the world.
 Each volume in the series contain a chapter entitled 'The Society and Its Environment', within which is a section called 'Ethnic Groups and Languages', which discusses indigenous populations within the country.
-Print copies of these studies are available in the Reference Stacks of Paley Library; online versions of books published between1988-98 are available at Country Studies / Area Handbooks.
+Print copies of these studies are available in the Charles Library collection; online versions of books published between1988-98 are available at Country Studies / Area Handbooks.
 The original intent of the Series was to focus primarily on lesser-known areas of the world or regions in which U.S. forces might be deployed, thus the series is not all-inclusive.
 About 101 countries and regions are covered.

 Beginning in 2008 Temple dissertations are available online in Temple University Electronic Theses & Dissertations

 To locate dissertations from other institutions, as well as Temple, use the database Proquest Dissertations & Theses (Restricted Use - Temple Staff Only).